sbcshop/Pico-Sense-HAT/README.md

   * <b> tcs34725.py
   * <b> Lcd1_14driver.py

-* <b> One file is there in the folder which run the main code, in this code i import all the libraries in this folder, this file also have lcd display code npico_sense_hat
+* <b> One file is there in the folder which run the main code, in this code i import all the libraries of sensors and lcd display,
+   * <b> pico_sense_hat